Delirium: Society and culture

 Delirium is one of the oldest forms of mental disorder known in medical history.
 The Roman author Aulus Cornelius Celsus used the term to describe mental disturbance from head trauma or fever in his work De Medicina.
 Sims (1995, p.
 31) points out a "superb detailed and lengthy description" of delirium in "The Stroller's Tale" from Charles Dickens' The Pickwick Papers.
 Historically, delirium has also been noted for its cognitive sequelae.
-For instance, the English medical writer Philip Barrow noted in 1583 that if delirium (or "frenisy") resolves, it may be followed by a loss of memory and reasoning power.
+For instance, the English medical writer Philip Barrow noted in 1583 that if delirium (or "frensy") resolves, it may be followed by a loss of memory and reasoning power.

-Academic attention to delirium continues to expand internationally.
-There are three medical societies specifically dedicated to improving delirium care and science, and together they comprise the iDelirium network: